 With me are my colleagues from the Wiley stable, Mark Hayter, PhD, RN, FRSA, and Graeme Smith, PhD, RN, editors, respectively, of Journal of Advanced Nursing and Journal of Clinical Nursing.
 We have been providing writing-for-publication seminars, workshops and consultancy sessions to colleagues in the nursing school at TCCN.
 Our link with the college spans eight years, over which time the school has significantly increased its publication output, and not only in our journals.
 All three of us have also held research grants with colleagues here and have co-authored articles with them.

-right by Mark Hayter and on my left my Graeme Smith.
+At TCCN, Yours Truly seated at center, flanked on my right by Mark Hayter and on my left my Graeme Smith. |

 We prefer the long train journey between Taipei and Hualien to the short plane journey.
 It is demonstrably safer (Google “Hualien airport crash”) and takes in a large section of the beautiful and lush Pacific coast.
 A free day on these journeys is rare, but today is relatively free, and we will re-visit our “old friend” the 101, previously the tallest building in the world.
 This Gothic-art deco tower never ceases to inspire awe in terms of its symmetry and elegance.
 The view from the top, accessible via an ear-popping elevator, the fastest in the world, is truly leg wobbling, even for a rock climber.